dgroomes/stackoverflow-look-back/README.md

     * [*How do I search for posts I've interacted on, with a particular word in them?*](https://meta.stackoverflow.com/q/302648)
     * [*Search Q or A's I've upvoted*](https://meta.stackoverflow.com/q/394635)
   * Why scrape the HTML for this data and not get it via the [StackExchange Data Explorer (SEDE)](https://data.stackexchange.com/)?
     Unfortunately, up-vote and down-vote data is private.
 It is anonymized in SEDE.
-Also, the StackOverflow API also does not expose this data.
+The StackOverflow API also does not expose this data.
 So, it must be scraped from the HTML.
 * Static content is peaceful
 * This is a fun project for me